 The following morning, make sure the dough has doubled in size.
 If not, give it more time to bulk up, if needed.
 This is important to build strength.

-Line a small bowl with a cotton or linen cloth.
+Line a small bowl (or proofing basket) with a cotton or linen cloth.
 Sprinkle with flour.
 You’re going to shape the dough twice to build extra strength.

 Preshape